-Kublai Khan lives on in the popular imagination thanks to these two lines of poetry by Coleridge.
+Kublai Khan lives on in the popular imagination thanks to Coleridge's two lines of poetry.
 But the true story behind this legend is even more fantastic than the poem would have us believe.
 He inherited the second-largest land empire in history from his grandfather, Genghis Khan.
-He promptly set about extending this into the biggest empire the world has ever seen, extending his rule from China to Iraq, from Siberia to Afghanistan.
-His personal domain covered sixty percent of all Asia, and one-fifth of the world's land area.
+He promptly extended this into the most extensive realm the world has ever seen, extending his rule from China to Iraq, from Siberia to Afghanistan.
+His domain covered sixty percent of Asia and one-fifth of the world's land area.

-The West first learned of this great Khan through the reports of Marco Polo.
+' The West first learned of this great Khan through the reports of Marco Polo.
 Kublai had not been born to rule but had clawed his way to leadership, achieving power only in his 40s.
 He had inherited Genghis Khan's great dream of world domination.
 But unlike his grandfather, he saw China and not Mongolia as the key to controlling power and turned Genghis' unwieldy empire into a federation.
-Using China's great wealth, coupled with his shrewd and subtle government, he created an empire that was the greatest since the fall of Rome and shaped the modern world as we know it today.
-He gave China its modern-day borders and his legacy is that country's resurgence and the superpower China of tomorrow.
+Using China's great wealth, intelligence, and subtle government, he created an empire that was the greatest since the fall of Rome and shaped the modern world as we know it today.
+He gave China its modern-day borders, and his legacy is that country's resurgence and the superpower China of tomorrow.'
 Read more

 For the first time in China's history, all of China was under the rule of a foreign power.

 Kublai Khan has many achievements; he re-unified China and was the first emperor who laid the foundation of today's territory of China.
-He also gave first priority to appointing people on their merits and seeking advice from able and worthy men.
-Besides, to strengthen the centralization, he established the system of provincial administrative division, named Xing Sheng, for the first time, which is still used today, although bearing great difference.
+Besides, to strengthen centralization, he established the system of provincial administrative division, Xing Sheng, for the first time, which is still used today, although bearing significant differences.
+He also prioritized appointing people on their merits and seeking advice from able and worthy men.

 He contributed to agricultural development, established paper currency, reorganized and improved roads, and expanded waterways.

-Marco Polo even served the Yuan court for 20 years during his stay in China.
+Marco Polo served the Yuan court for 20 years while in China.

 He also encouraged the development of arts and literature.